 A remote system monitoring and weather station (SMWS) was implemented in Uganda to transmit data remotely.
 This system consists of a self-powered commercial weather station (using a PV panel), hall effect sensors (voltage/current measurement), a controller and data acquisition unit, and a GSM Modem.

-The Off-Grid System Data Analysis Platform (OSDAP)
+The Off-Grid and Decentralized System Data Analysis Platform (OSDAP)

 The off-grid system data analysis platform (OSDAP) rule is to analyze the primary data generated through the System monitoring and weather station (SMWS).
 The Python-based platform is a user interactive interface allows the user to select a dates range and different time zones according to weather station/ system location and works on handling the weather data, field system measured values and system components generated data, through applying handling techniques as data clustering, filtering, null elimination, resolution change, and visualization.